 2) what I have (or have not) done.

 I am who I am.
 Me being myself is not something I should EVER feel warrants apology to anyone.
-My skin color, my heart, my hair, my thoughts, my personality, my eyes, my imperfections, my triumphs, my strivings, my failings, my scars — my ME-ness is something I value and celebrate.
+My heart, my hair, my thoughts, my personality, my eyes, my imperfections, my triumphs, my strivings, my failings, my scars — my ME-ness is something I value and celebrate.
 Nobody has the right to try to diminish my personal worth or to malign the progress I have made along my journey.

 Does that mean I haven’t made mistakes?
 Of course it doesn’t mean that.
 I mess up often.
 But I apologize if I’ve caused harm, make what reparations to the situation I can, and move on.